 What’s the case here?
 Well without seeing the actual “behind the scenes” financial info I couldn’t comment specifically on that, but just know that even with the most legitimate MLM’s there is a very fine line between them & a pyramid scheme… That’s why I personally avoid them.

 It just seems strange that they hide the fact they are an MLM.
 But they definitely are because that’s how they encourage you to upgrade to the highest package.
 They basically say that you are only able to earn commissions on the level you are personally at.

-This means that ultimately unless you initially invest for $1,497 you won’t be able to get the full benefits of this program, but of course investing that amount of money introduces a lot of risk.
-It’s what’s known as a pay-to-play program & personally I don’t believe you should have to pay money to make money when there are so many free alternatives.
+This means that ultimately unless you initially invest for $1,497 you won’t be able to get the full benefits of this program, but of course, investing that amount of money introduces a lot of risks.
+It’s what’s known as a pay-to-play program & personally, I don’t believe you should have to pay money to make money when there are so many free alternatives.

 Ultimately it just screams unsolicited marketing to me & as I mentioned earlier in this Automated Income Systems review that kind of thing could land you in a lot of trouble if it happens to be the case.

-There is no details as to where the leads came from, you don’t even know if the leads are really leads yet you are told to basically “spam” them with a random number & encourage them to listen to an automated voice message… The whole thing just sounds a little crazy.
+There are no details as to where the leads came from, you don’t even know if the “leads” are really leads at all, yet you are told to basically “spam” them with a random number & encourage them to listen to an automated voice message… The whole thing just sounds a little crazy.

 It’s basically been designed to sound super easy but after investing your money you’ll find out that’s not really the case.
 In my opinion, there are many better ways to make money which I feel overall are also much simpler.
 Therefore I won’t be recommending Automated Income Systems to you because I feel that if you do join you will only find yourself disappointed.